service-design-tools/sdt-website/_tutorials/how-to-collaborate-with-stakeholders-in-healthcare-design-projects.md

 title: How to collaborate with stakeholders in healthcare design projects?
 subtitle: Some useful tips and tools to design with patients, doctors, hospital executives and other healthcare stakeholders
-intro: >-
-  In recent years healthcare organizations have started to apply ‘designerly’ approaches to innovation to improve the engagement of patients and carers in the design and provision of healthcare services. \
+intro: "In recent years healthcare organizations have started to apply ‘designerly’ approaches to innovation to improve the engagement of patients and carers in the design and provision of healthcare services.
 However, the introduction of the design approaches into the healthcare sector has not come without challenges: the differences in mindset can be a source of tension and evidence on the value of design practices into the healthcare sector still need to be provided.
-This tutorial and toolkit* aims to tackle this challenge and to help service designers in collaborating and communicating with stakeholders in the design of healthcare services.
+This tutorial and toolkit* aims to tackle this challenge and to help service designers in collaborating and communicating with stakeholders in the design of healthcare services."
 steps:
   - title: Align everyone’s objectives
     description: >-